bbatsov/batsov.com/_posts/2024-02-26-emacs-dead-and-loving-it.md

 On the other hand, both the [upstream Emacs development](https://git.savannah.gnu.org/cgit/emacs.git) and [the ecosystem of third-party packages](https://melpa.org) feel to me more active than ever.
-At a time when some people are ready to write off Emacs as dead yet again, I'd be more inclined to pronounce a "Golden Age of Emacs".
+At a time when some people are ready to write off Emacs as dead yet again, I'd be more inclined to pronounce a "Golden Age of Emacs".[^3]

 It amuses me how many people keep chasing after shiny and new things, even if they don't really need them.
 Emacs has covered all of my use-cases for so long that I don't even bother to upgrade to the new releases right way.
 I'm writing this article in Emacs 28, as I didn't really have much of an incentive to upgrade to Emacs 29, despite it packing a lot of improvements.
-Even if Emacs didn't add any few features for the next decade I'd be a pretty happy camper.[^3] Perhaps that's a reflection of my appreciation for minimalism, perhaps I've grown wiser with age, but I'm no longer equating "progress" with "more".
+Even if Emacs didn't add any few features for the next decade I'd be a pretty happy camper.[^4] Perhaps that's a reflection of my appreciation for minimalism, perhaps I've grown wiser with age, but I'm no longer equating "progress" with "more".

 I've written [at length about the merits of Emacs]({% post_url 2021-11-16-why-emacs-redux %}) in the past, so I'm not going to repeat myself here.